SamyIOoOI/Hack-Quest/README.md

 - Game improvements such as more Inventory management, extended map locations and story.

 ## Notes
--The current release is linux only.
+- The current release is linux only.
 The code itself however supports windows and linux.
 You can download Main_Hack.py and run it using python IDE or command line.

 ## License
 MIT License